Using the GENUKI Gazetteer

 old maps for that specific location.

-At the bottom of the bubble is the latitude/logitude for the location, even for England/Scotland/Wales where we normally use the OS Grid reference.
-This provided to help provide locations in family history programs.
-Some provide the ability for you to store locations alongside places, and these are then used to provide links to online maps.
+At the bottom of the bubble is the latitude/longitude for the location, even for England/Scotland/Wales where we normally use the OS Grid reference.
+This is provided to help set locations in family history programs.
+Some have the ability for you to store locations alongside places, and these are then used to provide links to online maps.
 Displaying the latitude/logitude in the bubble makes it much easier to find the values needed to add this information into your program.
+If your family history program provides a mechanism whereby you can add additional mappings to on-line maps, then you can use Genuki to link into all the Britsih on-line maps, and very usefully into old maps.
+For example, it just needs a change to a configuration file for The Master Genealogist.

 Information provided by the gazetteer